-The General Studies Programs are associate of science degree programs that prepare students wishing to transfer to a four-year institution to pursue degrees in mass communications, music or music education, psychology or other social sciences, or theatre, and are also appropriate for students who have an undeclared program/major.
+The Performing Arts Programs are associate of art and associate of science degree programs that prepare students for transfer into four-year degree programs in music or theatre.
 Students are typically prepared to enter at a junior level and specialize in their field in their final two years at a four-year institution.
 Faculty advisors are extremely important in the process of determining appropriate transfer courses.
-The following degrees prepare students for these fields: \\Students wishing to transfer to a four-year institution that require foreign language as part of their general education requirements should consider the Liberal Arts Degrees.
+The following degrees prepare students for these fields: music educator, conductor, composer, performer, actor, director, music director, technical director, stage manager, lighting designer, set designer, sound designer, costume designer, make-up artist, playwright, theatrical marketing/publicity director.
+The following degrees prepare students for transfer into baccalaureate degree programs in the performing arts.